hseymo/Team-Profile-Generator/README.md

 ## **Description**
 ---
-The motivation for this project is to create a webpage to easily organize employee information for your work team.
+The motivation for this project is to create a webpage using Node.js to easily organize employee information for your work team.
 It aims to assist managers in keeping track of the engineers and interns under them, as well as contact information like email, content porfolios like Github, and school association for interns.
 The generated page is easy to read and contains links to the necessary information.
 It solves the need to keep team information organized and easily accessible.
 Once created, the manager may share the page with the team so all parties have contact information for their colleagues. <br><br>

 This project is not deployed. <br><br>